What is a Competent Persons Scheme (CPS)?

 You will normally receive your compliance certificate from CERTASS up to 4 weeks after the windows have been installed and paid for.

-Are all windows & doors covered by the scheme?
+Are all windows & doors covered by the CPS scheme?

 No. Broadly speaking, only direct replacement windows and doors in domestic buildings can be covered.
-If the opening for a window or door has been widened, then it cannot be covered by the scheme.
-However, where brickwork has been removed below the window to make a taller window or doorway, then this will usually be covered.
+If the opening for a window or door has been widened, then it cannot be covered by the scheme and will need a visit from an inspector.
+However, where brickwork has been removed below the window — for example, to turn a window into a doorway — then this will usually be covered.

 On the whole, conservatories and porches are not covered by this scheme.
 You will need to enquire with your local authority to check regarding notification and certification.
 See here for further guidance.
-New buildings, new extensions and new window openings are also not included in the scheme. and you will need to contact Building Control for certification.
+New buildings, new extensions and new window openings are also not included in the scheme. and you will need to engage a Building Control Inspector for certification.

 Other Benefits